skypjack/entt/docs/md/core.md

 ### Constness as

-An utility to easily transfer the constness of a type to another type:
+A utility to easily transfer the constness of a type to another type:

 ```cpp
 // type is const dst_type because of the constness of src_type